 .
 NO ONE is too old or too cool for a secret compartment, unless they're dead inside.

 Other design differences: it has 5 steps instead of 6, as my son is over 5' tall at age 10, and will probably be 6'5" before leaving home (uh-oh...).
 Wood strips instead of plywood backing for ladder bookshelf - just enough to stop the books falling off the back.
 No bottom shelf.
 Dowel running underneath bed, so the space can be used as a wardrobe.
+The bed frame is notched into only the wall side of the bookshelf ladder - it is lag screwed into the inside of the outside leg.
+This allows the 2x6 on the outside to look seamless (the other bed didn't need this, because the plywood cloud performs that role).
 Click on the icon below to download the SketchUp 3D design file for this loft bed, and use it as a starting point to design your own.

 Step 3: Tools and materials